What is a Server? How many types of servers are out there?

 13. Virtual Servers: A virtual server is just like a physical computer because it is committed to an individual customer’s demands, can be individually booted and maintains the privacy of a separate computer.
 Basically, the distance among shared and dedicated (hosting) servers is reduced providing freedom to other customers, at a less cost.
 Now, it has become omnipresent in the data center.

 14. Web Server: It provides static content to a web browser by loading a file from a disc and transferring it across the network to the user’s web browser.
-This exchange is intermediates by the browser and the server, communicating using HTTP.
+A web server intermediate exchange by the browser and the server, communicating using HTTP.